priyomukul/icofont_flutter/README.md

 }
 ```

-# Thanks to JoomShaper
+# Special Thanks to IcoFont Team
-for creating such a wonderfull icon pack too use for web.
+for creating such wonderful icon pack for make design.